George Logan (Connecticut politician)

 George S. Logan (born March 5, 1969) is an American politician and member of the Republican Party.
 He served as a member of the Connecticut State Senate from 2017 to 2021.
 He was the Republican nominee for Connecticut's 5th congressional district in the 2022 United States House of Representatives elections in Connecticut, ultimately losing to Jahana Hayes by less than one percentage point.

 Childhood

-George Logan was born in New Haven, Connecticut, to parents who had immigrated from Guatemala but whose own parents were from Jamaica.
+George Logan was born in New Haven, Connecticut.
+His parents were born and raised in Guatemala, and they immigrated to the United States as adults in the mid-1960s; three of his grandparents were originally from Jamaica, while the fourth was originally from Nicaragua.

 Education

 Logan graduated from Notre Dame High School.
 He earned a Bachelor of Science degree in engineering from Trinity College and a Master of Science in mechanical engineering from the University of Bridgeport.

+Career

+Before serving as a legislator, he was an engineer and executive for the Aquarion Water Company.
+After his election to the Senate, he served as the Director of Environmental Management for the company until 2020.
+Since 2020, Logan has been the Director of Community Relations at Aquarion.

 Political career

 State Senate

 He served as a member of the Connecticut State Senate representing Connecticut's 17th district in the State Senate.
-Logan was first elected in 2016, upsetting 24-year incumbent Democrat Joseph Crisco Jr. in 2018, he was reelected after a recount over labor union activist Jorge Cabrera.
+Logan was first elected in 2016, upsetting 24-year incumbent Democrat Joseph Crisco Jr. He was the first black Republican elected to the state's Senate.
+In 2018, he was reelected, after a recount, over labor union activist Jorge Cabrera.
 On November 3, 2020, he was narrowly defeated by Cabrera in a rematch.
 He conceded on November 5.